 If you find yourself behind the wheel as a regular part of your workday, you should make sure that you are covered in the case of an accident.
 Especially if you work for a larger company, it is possible that your employer already holds a policy that covers you while you make work-related trips, if not, a review of your own should reveal whether you have a business exception.
 If you find that you are not covered while driving for work, you can add that coverage—which usually comes with an increase in your premium.
 When in doubt, speak with an independent insurance agent to gain some clarity on your coverage, and see if any changes need to be made.

-If you drive for Lyft, or a similar ridesharing service, you should likewise review your policy to root out any exceptions, and call your insurance agent to arrange proper coverage.
+If you drive for Lyft, or a similar ridesharing service, you should likewise review your policy to root out any exceptions and call your insurance agent to arrange proper coverage.

 What this means for employers

 Risk associated with work-related driving cut both ways.
 While your employees may incur the extra cost of adding business coverage to their policies, you acquire liability a as a result of having a representative of your business on the road.
-Employers can protect themselves from these risks by carrying Non-Owned Vehicle or Hired insurance policies that cover the cost of damages if your employee becomes responsible for an accident while on the clock.
+Employers can protect themselves from these risks by carrying Non-Owned Vehicle or Hired insurance policies that cover the cost of damages if your employee is found responsible for an accident while on the clock.
 Again, check in with your insurance agent to review your current policy and discuss any changes that need to be made.